Natural law: Methodology

 Nevertheless, Riofrio has detected in a quantitative and qualitative analysis of the most cited papers of natural law, that authors dedicated to natural law usually take into account some elements to deduce others.
 For instance, Finnis deduces legal principles and natural rights from the seven basic goods; Aquinas deduces the human goods from the human powers, and so on.
 The elements of the so-called "Natural Law Formula", are the following ones: being (of people and things) – potencies of human beings and things – aims and inclinations of those potencies; means – human values or goods – ethical and legal principles – rules – natural and positive rights – cases and circumstances.

+Criticism

+Although many prominent jurists and politicians from the era of slavery, including Lord Mansfield, William H. Seward and Lemuel Shaw emphatically insisted that natural law was incompatible with slavery and could be introduced only through the operation of positive law, some others, like Thomas R. R. Cobb, used their misunderstanding of natural law to justify slavery and the slave trade.
+Natural law has also been invoked to criticize homosexuality.